Skip to main content

 What tools do SEO agencies use for automated reporting?

-Common stacks include Google Analytics 4 and Google Search Console for traffic data, Semrush or Ahrefs for keyword tracking, Google Looker Studio or AgencyAnalytics for dashboards, and n8n or Make for connecting data sources.
-Pixorr, a 5-person agency, pulls from four platforms automatically and generates client-ready reports in 20 minutes instead of a full day.
+Most stacks pair GA4 and Search Console for traffic, Semrush or Ahrefs for keywords and backlinks, Looker Studio or AgencyAnalytics for dashboards, and n8n, Make, or Zapier as the connector.
+Pixorr pulls from four platforms on a schedule and ships client-ready PDFs in 20 minutes instead of a full day per account.

 Ready to Automate Your Biggest Time Sink?